 - identify insights leading to further focused conversations (to encourage collaboration at all levels in a community on an issue) or projects

-Within the Community Enabling team we have 3 Conversations Officers who are working hand in hand with the Community Connectors, and other professionals working in neighbourhoods to understand the potential and challenges.
+Within the Community Enabling team there were 3 Conversations Officers who worked hand in hand with the Community Connectors, and other professionals working in neighbourhoods to understand the potential and challenges.

-Their role is to develop focused conversations in the community based on what’s coming from insights, and support community level collaboration, and collaboration between external organisations (where there is a role for them).
+Their role was to develop focused conversations in the community based on what was coming from insights, and support community level collaboration, and collaboration between external organisations (where there was a role for them).

-We have built this site as a way of sharing insights into the conversations data we are capturing.
-We are going to grow it over time so that it will ultimately do the following:
+We have built this site as a way of sharing insights into the conversations data that was captured and to ultimately do the following:

-We are analysing the conversation data in a way which is led by what comes up.
-Themes and subcategories have been identified from the data and if this changes over time, we will add new ones.
+We analysed the conversation data in a way which was led by what came up.
+Themes and subcategories were identified from the data and if this changed over time, new ones were added.
 Some areas mention nothing within some of these themes and in this case, you will not see those themes within the thematic analysis sections.

-We are embedded an asset-based approach into our analysis so rather than highlight what is good and what is bad, we're identifying where people talk in asset-based terms (for example, things or interests which are there) and deficit-based terms (where things are lacking).
-This provides a greater flexibility for us to be true to the method of capturing the data and allows us to highlight where people used a combination of language.
-Importantly it provides a strong basis that we can use when identifying opportunities so that we can use what's strong to fix what's wrong.
+We embedded an asset-based approach into our analysis so rather than highlight what is good and what is bad, we identified where people talk in asset-based terms (for example, things or interests which are there) and deficit-based terms (where things are lacking).
+This provided a greater flexibility for us to be true to the method of capturing the data and allowed us to highlight where people used a combination of language.
+Importantly it provided a strong basis that we could use when identifying opportunities so that we could use what's strong to fix what's wrong.

-The value of this data is that it comes from insights from people who are trusted in the community who are not surveying people.
-Unlike survey data which skews towards what the surveyor deems important, this approach seeks to understand what is coming out on top for people living in these neighbourhoods.
-The limitation in the data is its breadth can mean one particular topic is not explorer in depth.
+The value of this data is that it came from insights from people who are trusted in the community who were not surveying people.
+Unlike survey data which skews towards what the surveyor deems important, this approach sought to understand what is coming out on top for people living in these neighbourhoods.
+The limitation in the data is its breadth and can mean one particular topic is not explored in depth.
 However the data provides evidence of the potential value of exploring topics that are arising to ask further questions of people.